Jiemas/nine-sols-modding/README.md

 - Modified to now be an easy laser altar, blizzard, a sword attack, and a blizzard again

 ## Phase 2
-- Boss title changes from Enlightened Ji to The Kunlun Immortal
+- Changed boss title from Ji to The Kunlun Immortal
 - All attack sequences end with a hard laser altar, 3 crimson attacks, and a sneak attack
-- Increased chance for blizzard attack, specific sword attacks, and crimson attacks to be accelerated (even more than phase 1)
+- Increased chance for blizzard attack, specific sword attacks, and crimson attacks to be accelerated
-- Chance for any attack to be accelerated
+- Increased chance for any attack to be accelerated
-- Big Black Hole attack is greatly accelerated
+- Accelerated big black hole attack
-- Placement of hard laser altar is accelerated
+- Accelerated hard laser altar attack

 ### Opening
 - Modified to be a sequence of 17 attacks that is every common combo usually experienced during phase 2